-57.-(1) If any person exploits a creation commercially without permission after the files of the application have been made available to the public, and the application results in a utility model registration, the concerning utility provisions model infringement, with the exception of section 54 concerning fines and imprisonment, shall apply mutatis mutandis.
-The utility model protection conferred prior to the registration shall only extend to subject-matter disclosed both in the utility model claims as worded at the time when the application was made available to the public and in the utility model registration as effected or as maintained in amended form under section 52(2).
+57.4)-(1) If any person exploits a creation commercially without permission after the files of the application have been made available to the public, and the application results in a utility model registration, the provisions concerning utility model infringement, with the exception of section 54, shall apply mutatis mutandis.
+The utility model protection conferred prior to the registration shall only extend to subjectmatter disclosed both in the utility model claims as worded at the time when the application was made available to the public and in the utility model registration as effected or as maintained in amended form under section 52(2).